 What cities do you serve?
-Davis, Woodland, all Yolo County towns north of Woodland, Arbuckle, Williams and Colusa.
-If you’re very near one of those we might still be able to work with you.
+We are an option for those who live or work in Davis, Woodland, all Yolo County towns north of Woodland, Arbuckle, Williams and Colusa.
+If you’re very near to one of those we might still be able to work with you.
 If you’re far away, and not able to come to the farm to obtain your produce, we likely cannot help you, sorry!

 I forgot to pick up my box at the drop-off, what happens?
-If you have not picked up your box 48 hours after the delivery time and have not contacted us to make other arrangements, we reserve the right to donate the contents of your box, so that the produce does not go to waste.
+If you have not picked up your box 48 hours after the delivery time and have not contacted us to make other arrangements, we reserve the right to retrieve your box and donate the contents, so that the produce does not go to waste.

 How big are your Produce Boxes?
 They are about 7″ or 8′” tall, 12″ wide, and 20″ long.

 How much produce do I get?
 We try to fill them up with produce.
 Depending on the season and what’s happening, we may also include dry goods like beans, nuts, preserves, and grain products.
 These obviously take up less space than a head of cabbage….but we do try to give as much volume as we are able.